Western Michigan University

 - M.F.A., Printmaking, University of Michigan

-William Charland is an associate professor of art at Western Michigan University’s Gwen Frostic School of Art.
+Associate professor of art William Charland is graduate coordinator for the art education program.
 He earned B.F.A and M.F.A degrees from the University of Michigan, and M.A. and Ph.D. degrees from the University of California, Berkeley.
-Recipient of an Individual Artists Award from the National Endowment for the Arts, his art has been exhibited in galleries and museums nationally and internationally.
+Recipient of an Individual Artists Award in new genres from the National Endowment for the Arts, his art has been exhibited in galleries and museums nationally and internationally.

 Charland is a member of the editorial board of the Art Education Journal of the National Art Education Association.
 His research, publications, and conference presentations attend to issues of minority participation in the visual arts, institutional culture, faculty development, curriculum development, and distance learning.
 His published research has been cited by others in more than fifty works of scholarship.